Lead & Our Environment

 - Interviews with clients

-To help facilitate this process, be prepared to share the following with your lead poisoning lawyer:
+To help facilitate this process, be prepared to share the following with your lawyer:

 - Provide your lawyer with proof of a medical diagnosis of lead poisoning